hurenkam/node-red-hue-services/README.md

 Do note that to address a node, you must either provide an msg.rids array that contains the rid of the resource you wish to address, or an msg.rtypes array that contains the rtype of the resource you wish to address.

-The Motion behavior node will combine input from all connected motion sensors, and if light/room/zone is connected to the input, it will disable motion behavior when that light/room/zone is on.
-Output can be directly connected to a light/room/zone (typically the same as is connected to the input)

-The Scene cycler allows you to cycle through the scenes that are connected to its output.
-It will currently trigger a scene change on any incomming command, so it can be easily hooked up to a switch.

 # credits
 Credit where credit is due, this was inspired by the node-red-contrib-huemagic project, which stopped working for me at some point.